 Close-up portrait of a young man with dark hair and beard, wearing a gray collared shirt, smiling softly against a dark gray background.

-Using functional paleoecology, I investigate how plant–insect interactions have driven plant functional diversity and shaped the biogeographic history of forest species from
+Using functional paleoecology, I investigate how plant–insect interactions have driven plant functional diversity and shaped the biogeographic history of forest species, including those inherited from past ecosystems, from deep time to the present.

 More about my research